 Informal.
 The steps outlined below, beginning with step A, must be followed by any student seeking to appeal a grade.
 Student grade appeals must be processed in the regular semester immediately following the issuance of the grade in dispute (by commencement for fall or spring), regardless of whether the student is enrolled at the university.
 It is university policy that students filing grievances and those who are witnesses will be protected from retaliation.
-Students who believe they are victims of retaliation should immediately contact the dean of the college in which the course is offered.
+Before beginning an appeal, students should speak to the appropriate, designated administrator in the academic dean's office of the college in which the course is offered.

 - A. The aggrieved student must first undergo the informal procedure of conferring with the instructor, stating the evidence (if any) and reasons for questioning that the grade received was not given in good faith.
 The instructor is obliged to review the matter, explain the grading procedure utilized, and show how the grade in question was determined.
 If the instructor is a graduate assistant and this interview does not resolve the difficulty, the student may then go to the faculty member in charge of the course (regular faculty member or director of the course sequence) with the problem. - B. If the grading dispute is not resolved in step A, the student may appeal to the department chair or other appropriate chair of the area within the department (if any).
+The department chair may confer with the instructor to handle the problem.
+Step B applies only in departmentalized colleges.